convenia/Pigeon/docs/BASICS.md

      ->consume($timeout = 0, $multiple = true);
   ```

-!> The behaviour of fallback is going be changed to be compatible with callback interface.
+!> The fallback's behavior is going be changed to be compatible with the callback interface.

 ### Waiting
-After setup a consumer you need to start to listen the queue adn for this you use the `consume` method.
+After setting up a consumer you need to start listening for the queue using the `consume` method.
-You can pass a timeout in seconds to `consume`, so it'll start to consume the queue and it it reach the time without receive data
+You can pass a timeout in seconds to `consume`, so it'll start to consume the queue and if it reaches the time without receiving any data
-it thrown a timeout exception.
+a timeout exception is thrown.
-It can receive a second argument which is a boolean that specify if you want to consume multiple messages or not.
+It can receive a second argument which is a boolean that specifies if you want to consume multiple messages or not.

 ## Remote Procedure Call
-Pigeon also support RPC's with a simple interface:
+Pigeon also supports RPC's with a simple interface:
 ```php
 use Pigeon;